RISE-UNIBAS/humanities_data_benchmark/README.md

 The `get_page_part_regex` property is a regular expression that is used to extract the page part from the image name.
 The `get_output_format` property indicates the output format of the model response.
 The `title` property is used to generate the title of the benchmark.

+## Providers and Models

+This benchmark suite currently tests models from the following providers:

+### OpenAI
+- **gpt-4o**: OpenAI's multimodal model capable of processing both text and images
+- **gpt-4.5-preview**: An updated version of GPT-4 with improved capabilities
+- **gpt-4o-mini**: A smaller, faster version of GPT-4o with reduced capabilities

+### Google/Gemini
+- **gemini-2.0-flash**: Fast response multimodal model from Google's Gemini line
+- **gemini-2.0-flash-lite**: A lighter version of gemini-2.0-flash
+- **gemini-exp-1206**: An experimental Gemini model
+- **gemini-1.5-flash**: Earlier generation of the Gemini flash model
+- **gemini-1.5-pro**: Higher capability model from the Gemini 1.5 series
+- **gemini-2.0-pro-exp-02-05**: Experimental model from the Gemini 2.0 pro line
+- **gemini-2.5-pro-exp-03-25**: Latest experimental Gemini model in the benchmark suite

+### Anthropic
+- **claude-3-5-sonnet-20241022**: Mid-tier Claude model with strong reasoning capabilities
+- **claude-3-7-sonnet-20250219**: More advanced Claude model with improved capabilities

+### Mistral AI
+- **pixtral-large-latest**: Mistral's multimodal model for vision tasks

+## Benchmarking Methodology

+### Ground Truth
+In this benchmark suite, a model's output for a task is compared to the ground truth (gold standard) for that task given the same input.
+Ground truth is the correct or verified output created by domain experts.

+When selecting ground truth samples, we ensure:
+- They are representative of the overall dataset
+- They cover various edge cases and scenarios relevant to humanities tasks
+- The sample size is large enough to achieve statistical significance

+### Metrics
+We use two categories of metrics to evaluate model performance:

+#### Internal Metrics (Task Performance)
+These metrics evaluate how well the model performs the specific task.
+Examples include:

+- **F1 Score**: The harmonic mean of precision and recall, balancing both metrics
+- **Precision**: The ratio of correctly predicted positive observations to all predicted positives
+- **Recall**: The ratio of correctly predicted positive observations to all actual positives
+- **Character/Word Error Rate**: Used for evaluating text generation and transcription accuracy

+#### External Metrics (Practical Considerations)
+These metrics evaluate factors beyond task performance that impact usability:

+- **Compute Cost**: The financial cost of running the model on humanities-scale datasets
+- **Speed**: Response time and throughput for processing humanities materials
+- **Deployment Options**: Whether the model can be run locally or requires API calls
+- **Legal and Ethical Considerations**: Including data privacy, IP compliance, and model bias

+## Current Limitations

+The benchmark suite currently has several limitations that could be addressed in future iterations:

+### Additional Models
+Several important models are not yet included:
+- **Anthropic Claude 3 Opus**: Anthropic's highest capability model
+- **Anthropic Claude 3 Haiku**: Anthropic's fastest/smallest model
+- **Meta/Llama models**: The entire Llama model family is absent (Llama 3/4 series)
+- **Additional Mistral models**: Only Pixtral is represented, missing other Mistral models
+- **Cohere Command models**: Entirely absent from the benchmark
+- **Various open-source models**: Falcon, Mixtral, and other open-source alternatives

+### Specialized Capabilities
+- **Domain-specific fine-tuned models**: Models specifically optimized for historical research
+- **OCR-specialized models**: Models with particular strength in document processing/OCR
+- **Multilingual capabilities**: Systematic testing across different languages

+### Benchmark Dimensions
+- **Cost efficiency**: Evaluating performance relative to token cost
+- **Speed metrics**: Response time measurements
+- **Context window testing**: Evaluation across different context window sizes
+- **Advanced prompt engineering**: Testing with different prompting strategies

+### Other Areas for Improvement
+- **Standardized error analysis**: More granular error categorization
+- **Interdisciplinary evaluation**: Additional humanities domains beyond current benchmarks
+- **Time-series analysis**: Tracking model improvements over successive versions
+- **Human baseline comparison**: Comparing model performance to human expert performance

+## Practical Considerations

+When using this benchmark suite for your own research, consider the following:

+> **Note**: For a more detailed introduction to AI benchmarking in humanities contexts, see:
+> Hindermann, M., & Marti, S. (2025, March 19).
+RISE Crash Course: "AI Benchmarking".
+Zenodo. https://doi.org/10.5281/zenodo.15062831

+### Resource Requirements
+- **Skills**: Operationalizing tasks requires both domain knowledge and technical expertise
+- **Ground Truth Creation**: Requires domain expertise and careful curation
+- **Metric Selection**: Requires understanding of both the humanities domain and evaluation methods

+### Technical Considerations
+- **Local vs. API Models**: Determine if you need to run models locally or can use API services
+- **Data Privacy**: Ensure you're allowed to share your data via APIs if needed
+- **Infrastructure**: Consider if you have access to appropriate computing resources

+### Compliance Considerations
+- **Legal Requirements**: Check for any legal restrictions on data sharing or model usage
+- **Ethical Guidelines**: Consider any ethical implications of your benchmarking approach
+- **Funder Requirements**: Verify if there are any funding agency requirements
+- **FAIR Data Principles**: Consider how to make your benchmark data Findable, Accessible, Interoperable, and Reusable